TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ![back-pressure](./back-pressure.png)

-You can understand the concept better if you thinking about ***Black Friday***.
-During that time, the online shops (*LLM*) will keep sending a bulk of deliveries to the express companies (*Server*), but the express companies (*Server*) are only able to send a limited number of deliveries to customers (*Client*) every day.
+Let's think about ***Black Friday*** 🛍️.
+During the time,  online shops (*LLM*) will keep sending a bulk of deliveries to the express companies (*Server*), but express companies (*Server*) are only able to send a limited number of deliveries to customers (*Client*) every day.
 Finally, express companies (*Server*) will get into trouble of warehouse overstock (*out of memory*).

-Many applications produce a large amount of LLM responses so the server

-In many LLM applications, responses from LLM are usually large, so the server is always under the pressure of receiving too much data and we need to figure out a way to consume the data as soon as possible before out of memory.
+In many LLM applications, responses from LLM are usually large, so the server is always under the pressure of receiving too much data.
+Thus, we need to figure out a way to consume the data as soon as possible before server gets out of memory.

 ## How to handle back-pressure?